Athens, Georgia Car Accident Lawyer

 - Itemized receipts of all miscellaneous expenses you faced related to the injury, like the cost of bandages and over-the-counter medication;

 - Testimony from a mental health care provider discussing your emotional and psychological trauma related to the accident and how it affects your quality of life

 - Testimonies from loved ones, journal entries, and any other documentation that shows how you are suffering from a reduced ability to enjoy the activities you once enjoyed because of the injury.

 Will I Have to Go to Court?

 If you file a personal injury lawsuit to recover compensation for your damages, you could have to go to court.
-Often, victims are advised to take this action when it becomes clear they will not be able to reach a settlement with the negligent parties’ insurance providers, and the two-year statute of limitations on their claims are drawing near.
+Often, victims are advised to take this action when it becomes clear they will not be able to reach a settlement with the negligent parties’ insurance providers, and the two-year statute of limitations on their claim is drawing near.